Woman cooking and seasoning meat

 Image Credit: Shutterstock.

 Fermented foods like pickles, kimchi, sauerkraut, and kombucha can be pricey.
 However, these fermented foods can be relatively easy to make, and the ingredients will cost you pennies.
-Plus, you get to experiment with different flavors and perfect your fermented foods to suit your tastebuds.
+Plus, you can experiment with different flavors and perfect your fermented foods to suit your tastebuds.

 7. Broth and Stock